Home / Blog / Getting Started with Nuxi (Nuxt CLI)

 //pnpm

-• --template : to specify a template name or git repository as a template
+• --template: Specify a template name or Git repository as a starter.

 npx nuxi add component TheNavbar